Application Deadline: December 31.

 The Fellows Committee invites nominations for APA Fellow status for members of STP who are also APA members.
 Self‑nominations are welcome.
 The Society is committed to increasing the diversity of Fellow nominees.
 The Society’s criteria for APA Fellow Status include the following:

 Current APA Fellows who have been a member of the Society for the Teaching of Psychology for two consecutive years will be evaluated based on the criteria for APA Fellow status in STP, listed above.
-Nominators (including self-nominators) are asked to submit the following to the Fellows Committee Chairperson (see below):
+Nominators (including self-nominators) are asked to submit the following to the Fellows Committee Chairperson (see below) by the December 31 deadline:

 This documentation will provide evidence to the Society's Fellows Committee that the nominee has met APA's principle criterion for selection to Fellow status, that is, that they have made "unusual and outstanding contribution or performance in the field of psychology."